About half-way between the extreme pro

 generation), but Germans,

-or by placement in internment camps.
-The problem for the Issei was
+by placement in internment camps.
+The problem for the Issei was they

-by something I had come across before -- the fact that there was a
+something I had come across before -- the fact that there was a paucity

-paucity of discussion by the Japanese-Americans about declassified
+of discussion by the Japanese-Americans about declassified government

-government documents dealing with the reality of what occurred
+documents dealing with the reality of what occurred during the war

-website has an immense collection of primary sources,
+immense collection of primary sources, testimonials and photographs,

 masterminds behind the evacuation to relocation centers, or as some